jaegertracing/documentation/content/docs/next-release/frontend-ui.md

 Both `url` and `text` can be defined as templates (i.e. using `#{field-name}`) where Jaeger UI will dynamically substitute values based on tags/logs/traces data.

 For traces, the supported template fields are: `duration`, `endTime`, `startTime`, `traceName` and `traceID`.

+Further, the trace template fields are available for substitution in process/logs/tags type when the trace template fields are prefixed with `trace.`.
+For example: `trace.traceID`, `trace.startTime`.

 ## Embedded Mode